By Sarah Wilson

 Adding a stylish mirror panel will create impact and enhance the space by bouncing light around and creating interesting reflections.

 How do you make a backyard feel cozy?

+Outdoor fireplace ideas immediately make a backyard cozy.
 Setting up a seating area around a firepit, log burning brazier or chiminea is a tried and tested formula to make a backyard feel cozy.
-Consider a retractable roof cover or pergola for your patio to add to the sense of enclosure too.
+Consider a retractable roof cover or explore pergola ideas for your patio to add to the sense of enclosure too.

 How do I make my backyard more private?

 Boundaries are one of the first things you need to take into account if you want to create a sense of privacy in your backyard.

 Slatted fencing panels let air in and feel less rigid than solid blocks.

 Vertical living walls are another good way of masking a view while enhancing your own green space.

 A row of pleached trees will help to block out neighbouring houses if your garden is overlooked and can be uplit at night to shift the spotlight on to your own space.

 A pergola also gives you privacy from above if you’re overlooked.